dotnet/orleans/src/Documentation/Grain-Versioning/Grain-versioning.md

 ## Limitations:
 -	No versioning on stateless worker
--	Streaming agents are not versioned
+-	Streaming interfaces are not versioned

 ## Enable versioning
 By default, grains are not versioned.
 You can version grain by using the VersionAttribute on the grain interface: